 For personality type to be considered in treatment planning, clinicians must be able to measure such personality characteristics.
 One suggestion has been that cluster analysis based on representative population samples can be used to create algorithms to allow individuals to be assigned to a prototype based on the population in which they are present (Herzberg & Roth, 2006).
 Although this approach may allow for more culturally specific comparison data to be available, it is not necessarily a realistic solution for the clinician, who may benefit more from self-report or clinician-rated measures to assess the degree of ego-control and ego-resiliency of an individual.
 Two self-report measures do exist – the Ego-Resiliency scale (ER; Block & Kremen, 1996) and the Ego-Undercontrol scale (UC; Letzring, Block, & Funder, 2005), however, to date these have been rarely used amongst clinical populations.

 Furthermore, the presence of such heterogeneity within clinical groups has implications for the validity of research findings.
-If research is conducted upon samples categorised only by anxiety, depression, trauma etc, which are assumed to be somewhat homogeneous, differing personality styles which have been shown to have differing associations with treatment outcome (e.g. Thompson-Brenner & Westen, 2005; Wildes et al., 2011), are likely to impact upon research outcomes.
+If research is conducted upon samples categorised only by anxiety, depression, trauma etc., which are assumed to be somewhat homogeneous, differing personality styles which have been shown to have differing associations with treatment outcome (e.g. Thompson-Brenner & Westen, 2005; Wildes et al., 2011), are likely to impact upon research outcomes.

 Considering implications for treatment is of importance.
 Treatment approaches that address underlying personality pathology are currently aimed mainly at those who would fall into the undercontrolled personality type, for example Dialectical Behaviour Therapy (DBT; Linehan, 1993).
 However, the literature presented implies that overcontrolled personality types may require quite different treatment approaches, and these may be lacking.
 Lynch and Cheavens (2008) suggest that currently, therapies for chronic depression have been ineffective in some because they fail to target the underlying personality features that are present, particularly the emotionally constricted personality types.
-A large multi-site clinical trial (Lych et al, 2015) is currently being written up, extending the principles of DBT to refractory depression for people with overcontrolled personality styles.
+A large multi-site clinical trial (Lynch et al, 2015) is currently being written up, extending the principles of DBT to refractory depression for people with overcontrolled personality styles.
 The outcomes of this trial will be helpful in leading the way for the development of further treatment approaches for those with overcontrolled patients, presenting with a variety of pathological symptomology.
-A number of treatment papers detailing ‘radically open DBT’ have been or are being currenty published (e.g. Lynch, Hempel & Clark, 2012).
+A number of treatment papers detailing ‘radically open DBT’ have been published or are in press (e.g. Lynch, Hempel & Clark, 2012).

 Conclusions and Future Directions